lilagelb/lacl/specification.md

 colour: orange
 ```

 You can add more hashes for ever-smaller sections (e.g. `####`).
-You can add as many as you like (though if you find that you've gone above three or four, you should probably consider moving to a more structured markup language).
+The number of hashes a section has is known as its **section level**.
+You can add as many as you like (though if you find that you've gone above a level of three or four, you should probably consider moving to a more structured markup language).
+Subsections must *strictly* have a section level of one more than the section that contains them (i.e. you cannot increase by more than one level at a time).

 ### The Root Section